gBoole01/react-ts-tdd-restaurant-rating-app/README.md

 ## Acknowledgements 🙌

-Thanks to the developers of React, TypeScript, Material UI, Formik, React Router, Cypress.io, Vitest, Vite, ESLint and Vercel for creating such amazing tools and libraries.
+Thanks to the developers of React, TypeScript, Material UI, Formik, React Router, Redux, Cypress.io, Vitest, Vite, ESLint and Vercel for creating such amazing tools and libraries.